WolfgangAxel/Openbox-Pipemenus/HorribleSubsPipe/ReadMe.md

 There are a few weird bugs with transmission-cli that cause some torrents to quit immediately, but after a second or third attempt it will download just fine.
 I have no idea what's happening, how it's happening, or why it's happening.
 It seems like clearing out the `resume` and `torrents` folders can help, if they aren't already empty.

 Unfortunately, transmission-cli only allows for one download at a time.
-Considering this menu will likely only be used for currently airing shows, it shouldn't be too painful to just queue up your 1-5 shows for the day and let them do their thing.
+Considering this menu will likely only be used for currently airing shows, it shouldn't be too painful to just keep an eye out for when they're done.

 I might look into other cli torrent packages, but it's pretty low-priority.